We are Responsible for Our Creations

 Picture smart robots that can leap tall buildings in a single bound.
 That could come in handy…or not.

 To quote a knowing engineer, “Embodied AI is an expensive solution looking for a problem.”
-With 54 percent of the budget spend, in the United States, we all know that means military.
+In the United States, we all know that means military.

 This is an automatic painting I did at the time.
 Automatic painting is like automatic writing.
 You just let what comes, come without censorship.
 That’s by far the hardest part.